7c7engineering/multiflasher-pro/technical_study.md

 # Target power
 * [Limiting In-rush Current in MOSFET Power Switches](http://www.mosaic-industries.com/embedded-systems/microcontroller-projects/electronic-circuits/push-button-switch-turn-on/inrush-current-limited-mosfet), might use LM73100 instead.
-* An extra diode is needed to prevent the switch from being opened by the target, sourcing current back into the programmer.
+* LM73100 provides power to the target (in-rush current limited and back powered protection)
 * The target power voltage value is fixed, as it will be almost in all cases be used to power an LDO on the target.
 Anyway, a target should be able to cope with 5V being provided on the target port, because that's also a valid voltage for the previous ITL211205.
 A wrong switch setting there would also kill your target.

 # ESP Programming connection